 - Teachers/ Principals are requested not to send any nomination directly to CIET, NCERT, New Delhi.

-- Last date for submission of nominations by school teachers to the Secretary (Education) of States/UTs/Autonomous bodies is 31st July, 2016.
+- The Last date for submission of nominations by school teachers to the Secretary (Education) of States/UTs/Autonomous bodies is 31st July 2017.

-- Last date for submission of shortlisted nominations by the Secretary of tates/UTs/Autonomous organisations to CIET, NCERT is 31st August, 2016
+- The last date for submission of shortlisted nominations by the Secretary of States/UTs/Autonomous organizations to CIET, NCERT is 31st August 2017

-Guidelines for submission of nomination/ entry for the ICT Award-2016
+Guidelines for submission of nomination/ entry for the ICT Award-2017

 1. A teacher Portfolio should be submitted along with the Entry Form.

-2. The portfolio should include a record of ICT implementations for teaching learning, research, development of digital resources, exploration of ICT tools and support to the community using ICTs.
+2. The portfolio should include a record of ICT implementations for teaching-learning, research, development of digital resources, exploration of ICT tools and support to the community using it.
 [Note: The portfolio is a record of work done by the teacher over the years and not a report of a project activity].

 3. The teacher should have involved students in problem solving and investigations that culminate in realistic products. (for example – a virtual laboratory experiment which helped in solving local village problem, a website, or documentation of the issue, etc.)